sabel83/cmpshelld/README.md

-# Preshell daemon
+# C++ metaprogramming shell daemon

-This is a wrapper for [Preshell](https://github.com/sabel83/preshell) that makes it possible to run it as a web service.
+This is a wrapper for [Preshell](https://github.com/sabel83/preshell) and [Metashell](https://github.com/sabel83/metashell) that makes it possible to run them as a web service.

 # Packaging